TheTexta/obsidian-main/Economics/Command Economy.md

+#microeconomics
-Relies on the government to make all economic decisions, allocating/distributing resources.
+Command Economy::Relies on the government to make all economic decisions, allocating/distributing resources.

 ## Examples
 North Korea